 Nancy Douglas Joyner, PhD.

 Nancy Douglas Joyner is a native of New Orleans, Louisiana.
 Dr. Joyner became a civil celebrant in 2016 after the unexpected passing of her son.
 All of the money that is accumulated from the marriages is a tax-deductible donation made to the Team Joyner Foundation.
-She has performed 444 marriages.
+She has performed more than 600 marriages.

 Dr. Joyner earned her bachelor’s degree in Sociology from Southeastern Louisiana University.
 Her master of arts degree in International Affairs was earned from Florida State University.
 In 1973, she completed her doctorate degree in Government from Florida State University where she and her late husband